Digits-Partners/Articles/README.md

    1. Learn a featurized representation from a large text corpus (up to hundred of billions of words), works well in machine translation.
 Some of the most popular algorithms are decribed bellow:

       1. Predict a target word (t) given a certain context of previous words (c).
-To do so we can train a one hidden layer neural network, that takes as inputs the embedding vectors associated with the context and feeds it to a softmax function whitch classifies the given context among all possible words within the text corpus, such as:
+To do so we can train a one hidden layer neural network, that takes as inputs the embedding vectors associated with the context and feeds it to a softmax unit whitch classifies the given context among all possible words within the text corpus, such as:

             - Softmax : P(t/c) = (e<sup>θ<sub>t</sub><sup>T</sup>e<sub>c</sub></sup>) / Sum<sub>j=1</sub> <sup>n</sup>(e<sup>θ<sub>j</sub><sup>T</sup>e<sub>c</sub></sup>), where: